particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Band fit fix 2025-03-26

+Fixed a bug in the Band Fit section of the [carrier list](/reference/cellular/cellular-carriers/).
+Countries were listed as not officially supported instead of supported in some cases.

 ### B504e migration guide 2025-03-21

 [B504e from B404X/B404/B402 migration guide](/hardware/migration-guides/b404-b504-migration-guide/) is now available.